Department of Curriculum and Instruction

 Grade Mode: Standard Letter

 ECE 4301.
-Play in Educational Settings for Diverse Learners.
+Play as Learning in Diverse Educational Settings.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter

 ECE 4310.
-Seminar for Teachers of Young Children.
+Literacy Teaching and Curriculum for Young Children.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter